maxschlapfer/MacAdminHelpers/Office2016PackageBuilder/README.md

 ### Known Issues
-- Under some circumstances the "What's new dialog within OneNote still shows up.
+- Under some circumstances the "What's new" dialog within OneNote still shows up.
 Haven't found out where the problem is.